platanus/power_api/README.md

   class Api::BaseController < PowerApi::BaseController
   end
   ```
   Here you should include everything common to all your API versions.
-It is usually empty because most of the configuration comes in the `PowerApi::BaseController` that es inside the gem.
+It is usually empty because most of the configuration comes in the `PowerApi::BaseController` that is inside the gem.

 - A base controller for the first version of your API under `/your_api/app/controllers/api/v1/base_controller.rb`
   ```ruby